Select Window Systems Logo Link

 Fire doors come in two widths, depending on the required fire rating.
 FD30 (30-minute) fire doors are 44mm thick, while FD60 (60-minute) are 54mm.
 For private homes, fire doors are recommended for higher-risk rooms such as kitchens and integral garages.
 In three-storey homes and those with loft conversions, any rooms that could be escape routes should have a fire-rated door and frame.

-Even in new homes, where door openings are standard, it's common for doors to require trimming to fit perfectly in the frame and to clear.
-Lippings are the solid border edges of a door that can be trimmed to get the right fit.
-They vary in size, usually 8mm to 20mm, which is plenty for most door installations.
+Even in new homes, where door openings are standard, it's common for doors to require trimming to fit perfectly in the frame and to clear the opening.
+Lippings are the solid border edges of a door that can be cut to get the right fit.
+They vary in size, typically ranging from 8mm to 20mm, which is sufficient for most door installations.

 It's more than likely that a standard-sized door can be sufficiently trimmed during installation to fit.
-If you think your new door will need more trimming than this, you should talk to the supplier and choose a door style that has a generous flipping.
+If you think your new door will require more trimming than this, you should consult with the supplier and choose a door style that has a generous lip.

 01606 863553